-Hurricane [XXXX] delivered very high wind velocities and heavy flooding throughout [THE PARISH].
-[THE PARISH] lost electrical service to several buildings.
-It was necessary for [THE PARISH] to maintain fully operational capacity for the protection, public safety and health of the population of [THE PARISH].
-To facilitate essential services, [THE PARISH] contracted with [THE VENDOR] to energize emergency power generators.
+Hurricane [XXXX] delivered very high wind velocities and heavy flooding throughout [AGENCY].
+[AGENCY] lost electrical service to several buildings.
+It was necessary for [AGENCY] to maintain fully operational capacity for the protection, public safety and health of the population of [AGENCY].
+To facilitate essential services, [AGENCY] contracted with [THE VENDOR] to energize emergency power generators.

-Due to the resulting damage caused by Hurricane [XXXX], namely the lack of electrical power, [THE PARISH] contracted with The Vendor to supply labor and the necessary equipment to connect and disconnect numerous generators to various buildings at several locations throughout the Parish.
+Due to the resulting damage caused by Hurricane [XXXX], namely the lack of electrical power, [AGENCY] contracted with The Vendor to supply labor and the necessary equipment to connect and disconnect numerous generators to various buildings at several agency locations.

-The public exigency or emergency for the requirement did not permit a delay resulting from competitive solicitation and as such [THE PARISH] entered into a noncompetitive procurement, according to 2 CFR 200.320(f)(2) (Procurement by Noncompetitive Proposals).
+The public exigency or emergency for the requirement did not permit a delay resulting from competitive solicitation and as such [AGENCY] entered into a noncompetitive procurement, according to 2 CFR 200.320(f)(2) (Procurement by Noncompetitive Proposals).